Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks: Theoretical Insights and Trade-offs

+Second, we address the net impact of path selection compared to a static baseline.
+We find that while excessive migration can degrade efficiency in lossy regimes (as we will demonstrate quantitatively in Section~\ref{sec::evaluation}), it can also offer a profound, counter-intuitive benefit by \textbf{de-synchronizing} traffic.

-The primary peril occurs in inefficient, lossy equilibria, where the out-migration of agents following a loss event compounds the window reduction, deepening the trough in utilization and degrading efficiency below that of the static baseline, as validated in Figure~\ref{fig:lossy_efficiency_validation}.
-However, our most striking finding is that path selection can offer a profound benefit by \textbf{de-synchronizing} agent behavior.
-In a static system, co-located agents tend to act in lockstep, creating highly correlated window increases that result in severe, periodic load overshoots.
+In a static system, co-located agents often act in lockstep, creating highly correlated window increases and severe periodic overshoots.
 Agent migration fundamentally disrupts this phase-locking.
-By constantly remixing the population on each path, it averages out the agents' continuity times ($\tau$), thereby smoothing the aggregate traffic growth.
-This de-synchronization can dramatically dampen peak loads, leading to significantly better loss avoidance and stability than the more brittle, synchronized static system.
+By constantly ``remixing'' the population on each path, it averages out the agents' continuity times ($\tau$), smoothing aggregate traffic growth.
+This acts as a natural shock absorber, dramatically dampening peak loads and improving Stability compared to the brittle, synchronized static baseline.